 - Lunch accompanied by FREE wine tastings at a lovely location in the Coal Valley.

-- Stroll through the beautiful township of Richmond and see the famous Richmond Bridge.
+- Discover the township of Richmond and see the famous Richmond Bridge.

-- Visit Tasmania’s most photographed waterfalls - the 3 tiered Russell Falls in Mt Field National NP
+- Visit Tasmania’s most photographed waterfalls - the 3 tiered Russell Falls in Mt Field National National Park.

 - Sample some of the best & freshest food and wine in all of Australia.

-- A portfolio of your tour itinerary, map and other related information will be provided for every guest as a keep sake and record of your adventure with us in Tasmania.
+- A portfolio of your tour itinerary, map and other related information will be provided as a keep sake and record of your adventure with us in Tasmania.

 - Fully accredited and experienced local guides.

 - Fleet of brand new, fully air-conditioned vehicles.

 - 5 nights accomodation 3.5-4 star - Including 3 nights at the 4-star Movenpick.

 - 5 x breakfasts included.
 4 x gourmet lunches in total.